Lauriethefish/Quest-Discord-Presence-Client/README.md

 # Installation instructions

+## MacOS users!
+Currently, this client has some issues with MacOS due to the cross-platform UI framework I'm using not initialising the window correctly on Mac.
+For now, please use [MadMagic's client](https://github.com/madmagic007/Oculus-Quest-Presence), as this runs fine on MacOS.

 ## Windows
 1. Download the installer for the [latest release](https://github.com/Lauriethefish/Quest-Discord-Presence-Client/releases/latest).
 2. Run the installer, accept the license, and it will open the app once you are finished.